 Why we love it

-Vermut is the city centre’s newest bar, and by a country mile the boldest, too (it takes real courage to actually rewrite what a bar in this country should be), so while a cult following is absolutely on the cards, we just hope against hope it never succumbs to the mainstream as so many eateries just up on St Mary’s Street have.
+Vermut is one of the city centre’s newest bar, and by a country mile the boldest, too (it takes real courage to actually rewrite what a bar in this country should be), so while a cult following is absolutely on the cards, we just hope against hope it never succumbs to the mainstream as so many eateries just up on St Mary’s Street have.
 And why do we care so much?
 Because sometimes – relatively rarely, in our experience as travel writers – a bar or restaurant crops up with a theme so ridiculously good that you just want to press the ‘pause’ button then and there so that it is never able to alter an iota from the lovely moment in which you first got to hang out there.

 Vermút is, of course, the Spanish word for vermouth, a fortified wine jam packed with botanicals that is popularly consumed in varying guises in many countries, but that has arguably its most noteworthy producers and its most conoisseuring drinkers in Spain.
 In Spain, vermút is no mere ingredient in a drink: it IS the drink.
 Just like first whisky and then gin in Britain, after languishing in dark ages that continued until embarrassingly recently, became drinks to be enjoyed in their own right, so, believe Vermut’s Powers That Be, vermouth will become.
 Owners Paul and Shumana were the husband-and-wife force that created outstanding Spanish deli-cafe double act Ultracomida in Aberystwyth and Narberth, and they followed that up with pintxos bar Curado (next to Vermut), so their thoughts on Spanish culinary matters have some pretty hefty clout.
 And if Vermouth does catch on, Vermut will have been the trailblazer.
 There is no other dedicated vermouth and sherry bar in Wales or, to the best of our knowledge, the UK.